Fine & Fee Initiative

 Local governments across the country rely heavily on criminal fines and fees to fund their criminal justice system operations.
 Since 2010, 48 states have increased civil and/or criminal fees assessed on defendants.
 As a result, there have been more individuals who fail to pay a fine or fee can go to jail and accumulate debt that can never be repaid.
 There is a growing movement among policymakers to reduce or eliminate this revenue source.
 For some, the cost to maintain the system of fines and fees (e.g. staff to manage collections, law enforcement effecting arrests and jailing people for unpaid debt, and judges and prosecutors handling these cases on their dockets) exceeds the benefit of the revenue.
 For others, litigation or justice-related concerns are propelling a desire for change.

-CJSF will provide free technical assistance to five county-level
+CJSF will provide free technical assistance to selected county-level

 governments with a population of 100,000 or more residents to